Home

 Transwomen Still Face Major Obstacles

-Another problem is time.
-After she married in 2007, South Korean singer and transwoman Harisu frequently expressed her desire to have a baby.
-In 2015 she was accepted for a uterus transplant by the Daejeon St. Mary's Hospital in Seoul but as she progressed through the program her husband became concerned about the risks, whilst she eventually decided that spending a year or more in hospital or under close medical supervision was simply not practical or affordable for her.
+However, transwomen still face significant barriers to having a baby.
+As noted above, the most significant problem is the out-dated Montreal Criteria.
+Another problem is time and risks.
+For example, after she married in 2007, 32-year-old South Korean singer and transwoman Harisu frequently expressed her desire to have a baby.
+In 2015 she was accepted for a uterus transplant by the Daejeon St. Mary's Hospital in Seoul but as she progressed through the program her husband became increasingly concerned about the risks his now 40+ wife faced.
+She eventually accepted that spending a year or more either in hospital or under close medical supervision was simply not practical for her.

 The next problem is cost.
 Uterus transplants are only just moving from research to mainstream, and as such are still being hugely subsidised.
-If and when uterus transplants start to become an accepted medical procedure, few public health services or health insurance policies are likely to cover the high cost.
-The UK's NHS estimates that a uterus transplant will cost about £50,000, however the total medical costs for a transgender woman going from uterus transplant to pregnancy and birth could easily be £500,000.
-Pregnancy for transgender woman could become the privilege of those with substantial personal wealth or a rich husband.
+Although uterus transplants are starting to become an accepted medical procedure, few public health services or health insurance policies are likely to cover them due to the very high cost, indeed health insurance policies are starting to specifically exclude it.
+The UK's NHS estimates that a uterus transplant procedure will cost about £50,000, however the total medical costs for a transgender woman going from uterus transplant to pregnancy and finally birth could easily be £500,000.

-Part 2 of "Transsexual Pregnancy"....
-Beauty - Part 2
+Part 2 of "Transsexual Pregnancy" Beauty - Part 2

 PE02072A.gif (2034 bytes) Back to Articles